RoadieHQ/marketing-site/content/docs/integrations/dynatrace/index.md

 ### Step 2 - Add a DQL query (optional)

 If you'd like to display a DQL query in the catalog you'll need to add the query here in settings.
-Click 'Add Item' under queries and enter a ID and a query e.g. "fetch events" then click "Save" below.
-Record the ID as you'll need this later for this reason it's a good idea to use a meaningful string as an ID e.g. "fetch-events":
+Click 'Add Item' under queries and enter an ID and a query e.g. "fetch events" then click "Save" below.
+Record the ID as you'll need this later.
+For this reason it's a good idea to use a meaningful string as an ID e.g. "fetch-events":

 ![add-query](./add-query.png)